 What is the EAD Card Processing Time?

-After you send in your application to USCIS, they take some time to process it.
-Processing usually takes around 90 days.
+EAD processing usually takes around 60 to 90 days.
 USCIS will then send a notice whether they approved your EAD or not.

 If they approve your application, then they will mail the EAD card to you.
 If they deny your EAD, you will get a notice telling you the reasons why you were not an eligible candidate.